szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 And much more ...

-# Problems with DI
+## Problems with DI

-DI will not resolve all of the problems automatically for you.
+DI will not resolve all the problems automatically for you.
 As a developer, you have to be aware of the responsibilities and roles of your components.

 ### There are far too many dependencies.

 The main problem is the greed of our components.
 So with an easy way to inject dependencies we are injecting "almost everything" to our component.
 What do you think, is this component doing only one thing?
 I will tell you - if it needs to be aware of such many dependencies then it's definitely not doing one thing, this is against SRP.
 That's another indicator of bad design but we don't see it at first look because we are happy with the ease of use of our **DIC**.

 **Greedy components should be refactored!**